01 of 18

 Taxi Cabs without Meters

 We've all dreaded cab rides in unfamiliar cities, where we fear the driver will take the long route to run up a bigger bill.
-That doesn't happen in Panama.
+Such mishaps are far less likely in Panama.

 Cabs here do not have meters, so it's essential that you agree to a price for the ride before you get in and shut the door.